-(1) At all elections, a voter claiming to be properly registered in the state and eligible to vote at the precinct in the election but whose eligibility cannot be determined, a person whom an election official asserts is not eligible, including, but not limited to, a person for whom an appeal is pending pursuant to s.
-98.0755, but a final determination of eligibility has not been made, and other persons specified in the code shall be entitled to vote a provisional ballot.
+(1) At all elections, a voter claiming to be properly registered in the state and eligible to vote at the precinct in the election but whose eligibility cannot be determined, a person whom an election official asserts is not eligible, including, but not limited to, a person to whom notice has been sent pursuant to s.
+98.075(7), but for whom a final determination of eligibility has not been made, and other persons specified in the code shall be entitled to vote a provisional ballot.
 Once voted, the provisional ballot must shall be placed in a secrecy envelope and thereafter sealed in a provisional ballot envelope.
 The provisional ballot must shall be deposited in a ballot box.
 All provisional ballots must shall remain sealed in their envelopes for return to the supervisor of elections.
 The department shall prescribe the form of the provisional ballot envelope.
 A person casting a provisional ballot has shall have the right to present written evidence supporting his or her eligibility to vote to the supervisor of elections by not later than 5 p.m. on the second day following the election.

-Section 19.
+Section 23.
 Paragraph (b) of subsection (4) of section 101.151, Florida Statutes, is amended to read: